gamkedo-la/vam-empire/README.md

 `Encounters` are friendly, neutral or hostile encounters with game elements that are under control of some form of game logic or AI that is more complex than simply determining layout and position.
 Examples of things that would fit as an `Encounter` would be:
 - A lone friendly mining vessel buzzing rocks within a vicinity.
 - A lane of space freighters caravaning to a destination.
-- A band of space pirate NPCs that may aggro the player
+- A squadron of space pirate NPCs that may aggro the player
 - V.A.M. vampire units flying in a formation at night
 - A mini-boss stalking the player
 - A travelling merchant vessel